MicrosoftDocs/fabric-docs/docs/data-warehouse/ingest-data-copy-command.md

 ---
-title: Ingest data into your warehouse using the COPY command
+title: Ingest data into your Synapse Data Warehouse using the COPY command
-description: Follow steps to ingest data using the COPY command. ms.reviewer: wiassaf ms.author: procha
+description: Follow steps to ingest data into a Synapse Data Warehouse using the COPY command in Microsoft Fabric. ms.reviewer: wiassaf ms.author: procha
 author: periclesrocha